open-atmos-krk/open-atmos-krk.github.io/_projects/mpdata_meets_black_scholes.md

 last-updated: 2025-10-23

 description: |
-  We explore a robust numerical method for option pricing that recasts the Black-Merton-Scholes equation
+  We apply the MPDATA scheme to option pricing by reformulating the Black-Scholes-Merton equation
-    as an advection problem and applies the high-order, non-oscillatory MPDATA scheme to consistently handle all PDE terms with a single numerical operator, demonstrating effectiveness across European-, American-, and Asian-type contracts.
+    as an advection problem.
+  This novel application enables all PDE terms to be handled consistently with a single non-oscillatory,
+    high-order and positive-definite numerical operator.

 people:
   - pawel_magnuszewski